How do I prepare for court?

 You should receive information from the court via email if your matter is going to be in person, via telephone or via video link.

-If you do not receive this information and you are unsure whether you need to attend court, you can either contact the Family Law National Enquiry Centre or the Judge’s Associate.
+If you do not receive this information and you are unsure whether you need to attend court, you can either contact the Enquiries Hub on the Federal Circuit and Family Court website or the Judge’s Associate.

 You can also check previous Court orders on the Portal as they might include this information.